zscaler/terraform-provider-zia/docs/index.md

 For details about how to retrieve your tenant Base URL and API key/token refer to the Zscaler help portal. <https://help.zscaler.com/zia/getting-started-zia-api>

+### Zscaler Sandbox Authentication

+The ZIA Terraform provider requires both the `ZIA_CLOUD` and `ZIA_SANDBOX_TOKEN` in order to authenticate to the Zscaler Cloud Sandbox environment.
+For details on how obtain the API Token visit the Zscaler help portal [About Sandbox API Token](https://help.zscaler.com/zia/about-sandbox-api-token)

 ### Parallelism

 Terraform uses goroutines to speed up deployment, but the number of parallel